Why Is Warren Buffett Holding So Much Cash?

 But that doesn’t mean the rest of the market is.
 There are still a few value plays available to regular investors.
 You just have to think smaller.

-As this week’s chart shows, Berkshire Hathaway’s cash position has more than doubled since 2008.
+As this week’s chart shows, according to Bloomberg, Berkshire Hathaway’s cash position has more than doubled since 2008.
 It now sits at $96.5 billion.
 Cash on the balance sheet has been steadily rising for the last five quarters.

 A Victim of Its Own Success